California’s AB 2179 and an amendment to the San Francisco…

 Rather than immediately expelling the tenant, which can only lawfully be accomplished by going to court (please see below), it provides them with specific instructions to adhere to their lease agreement.
 If they cannot do so within the time limit given in the document, it informs the tenant that the landlord will file a lawsuit to evict the tenant.

 In addition, before the notice is sent, landlords should check applicable laws or get in touch with a San Francisco landlord-tenant lawyer to ensure they have the legal grounds for eviction, as well as that they are providing the correct number of days required for notice, and otherwise complying with applicable law.

-It is important that both parties involved (renter and owner) act in a professional manner and comply with federal and state eviction laws.
-In the case that an eviction is awarded to the landlord, any form of harassment toward the tenant is prohibited.
+Both parties involved (renter and owner) must act professionally and comply with federal and state eviction laws.
+If eviction is awarded to the landlord, any form of harassment toward the tenant is prohibited.

 Filing Eviction Forms

 If the tenant fails to comply with the lease within the specified number of days, the landlord may file an eviction through the court.
 To file this form, a Complaint (often for unlawful detainer) and a Summons must be provided.

 For tenants served with eviction summons, it is important that you timely comply with the instructions.
-However, you should also be aware of tenant rights for your state, which are designed to provide protection against any unlawful landlord practices.
+However, you should also be aware of tenant rights in San Francisco, which protects any unlawful landlord practices.
 A competent eviction lawyer in San Francisco can help you file eviction forms in compliance with the landlord-tenant state laws.